 What Happens After Frostbite?

 The signs of frostbite might not actually appear until a few days after the event.
 Particularly if the frostbitten area is small and not on the dog’s paws, as a dog will limp if her paws have been affected.

-The more severe the frostbite, the more serious the results.
-The skin will start to die and will turn to a dark blue and black color and will eventually fall off.
+The more severe the frostbite, the more serious the damage, The skin will start to die, turn a dark color, and eventually fall off.

 What Areas Are Vulnerable?